National Clinician Scholars Program

 - National Heart, Lung, Blood Institute Career Development Award - Exploring three population-specific factors that may affect health outcomes in patients released from correctional facilities with cardiovascular risk factors and disease: the epidemiology of cardiovascular risk factors and disease, the nature of cardiovascular risk factor and disease care in prison health care systems, and prisoners’ knowledge, attitudes, and beliefs regarding their cardiovascular risk factors.
 Role: PI.

-- The Impact of Incarceration and Substance Abuse on HIV-Infected Veterans - Exploring the impact of recent incarceration on HIV outcomes in HIV-infected Veterans in the Veterans Aging Cohort Study.
+- National Institute on Drug Abuse/The Impact of Incarceration and Substance Abuse on HIV-Infected Veterans - Exploring the impact of recent incarceration on HIV outcomes in HIV-infected Veterans in the Veterans Aging Cohort Study.
 We will specifically study the role of antiretroviral adherence, substance abuse treatment, and access to primary care on the association between incarceration and HIV outcomes.
 Role: PI.

 - Centers of Medicare & Medicaid Innovation Award: “Transitions Clinic Network: Linking High-Risk Medicaid Patients Leaving Prison to Community Primary Care” - Leveraging the Transitions Clinic Network (11 clinics in 6 states, Puerto Rico and the District of Columbia) to improve health, health care access, and reduce health care costs for individuals with chronic medical conditions returning from prison.
 Role: Co-Founder of the Transitions Clinic Network and Director of Evaluation.